RafaelCosta04/RafaelCosta04/README.md

 - :telescope: I’m working on my future!

-- :seedling: In this moment I'm finishing the 12th grade.
+- :seedling: In this moment i have the 12th grade in, technical professional course in computer systems management and programming, level 4 in the QNQ, in Portugal.

 - :zap: In my free time, I play games like GTA V RP, Fortnite, Fifa, and others.

-- :mailbox: How to reach me: tnoob_rafa#4208 in Discord
+- :mailbox: How to reach me: Rafa#4208 in Discord

 ---